 Do I need to upgrade?

-There is however some tell-tale signs that you would benefit from upgrading your fuse box, these being:
+There are however some tell-tale signs that you would benefit from upgrading your fuse box, these being:

 - You have decided to rent out your property and are aware your electrics have not been upgraded for several years;